-We measure and record the expense related to stock-based transactions based on the fair value of the stock-based payment awards as determined on the date of grant.
+We measure and record the expense related to stock-based transactions based on the fair values of stock-based payment awards, as determined on the date of grant.
 The fair value of restricted stock units with a service condition ("service-based RSU") is determined based on the closing price of our common stock on the date of grant.
-For stock options, we have selected and used the Black-Scholes option pricing model to estimate the fair value.
+To estimate the fair value of stock options and purchase rights granted under the employee stock purchase plan ("ESPP"), we selected the Black-Scholes option pricing model.
 The fair value of restricted stock units with a service and performance condition ("performance-based RSU") is determined based on the closing price of our common stock on the date of grant.
 Grant date as defined by ASC 718 is determined when the components that comprise the performance targets have been fully established.
-If a grant date has not been established, the compensation expense associated with the performance-based RSU is re-measured at each reporting date based on the closing price of our common stock at each reporting date until the grant date has been established.
-For restricted stock units with a service and market condition ("market-based RSU"), we have selected and used the Monte Carlo simulation model to estimate the fair value on the date of grant.

-In applying these models, our determination of fair value is affected by assumptions regarding a number of subjective variables.
+If a grant date has not been established, the compensation expense associated with the performance-based RSUs is re-measured at each reporting date based on the closing price of our common stock at each reporting date until the grant date has been established.
+For restricted stock units with a service and market condition ("market-based RSU"), we selected the Monte Carlo simulation model to estimate the fair value on the date of grant.
+In applying these models, our determination of the fair value of the award is affected by assumptions regarding a number of subjective variables.
 These variables include, but are not limited to, the expected stock price volatility over the term of the award and the employees' actual and projected stock option exercise and pre-vesting employment termination behaviors.
-We estimate the expected volatility of our common stock based on our historical volatility over the expected term of the award.
-We have no history or expectation of paying dividends on our common stock.
+We estimate the expected volatility of our common stock.
 The risk-free interest rate is based on the U.S. Treasury yield for a term consistent with the expected term of the award.

 We recognize stock-based compensation expense for options and service-based RSUs using the straight-line method, and for performance-based RSUs and market-based RSUs using the graded vesting method, based on awards ultimately expected to vest.
+We recognize stock-based compensation expense for the purchase rights granted under the ESPP using the straight-line method over the offering period.
 We estimate future forfeitures at the date of grant.
-On an annual basis, we assess changes in our estimate of expected forfeitures based on recent forfeiture activity.
-The effect of adjustments made to forfeiture rates, if any, is recognized in the period that the change is made.
+On an annual basis, we assess changes to our estimate of expected forfeitures based on recent forfeiture activity.
+The effect of adjustments made to the forfeiture rates, if any, is recognized in the period that change is made.